Oneirag/ong_utils/README.md

 of the computer).
 * a is_debugging function that returns True when debugging code
 * a cookies2header that converts cookies in dict to header field 'Cookie' for use in urllib3
+* a get_cookies function to extract a dict of cookies from a response of a urllib3 request

 Simple example of an __init__.py in a package ("mypackage") using ong_utils: